AleczO/Sandbox-Projects/Ulam Spiral in Raylib/README.md

 ![Ulam Spiral](Resources/ulam-spiral.png)

 First we need to initialize our Raylib window.
 We can use the basic window template from [examples site](https://www.raylib.com/examples.html).
 To keep the main function clean i will initialize window in external function.
-I will also declare `screenWidth` and `screenheight` as macros to access them more easily.
+I will also declare `screenWidth` and `screenHeight` as macros to access them more easily.

 ```c++
 void Initialize(void){